microsoft/terminal/README.md

 ## Developer Guidance

+Learn how to Build Prerequisties, Build the Code and Debug it.

 ## Build Prerequisites

 * You must be running Windows 1903 (build >= 10.0.18362.0) or above in order to run Windows Terminal.